 There Are No Guarantees Online

 The Internet is only as good as the people who make it, the people who build networks, administer servers and the folks who create websites and web applications.
 Most of it is provided to us at no cost outside of having to pay our Internet Service Provider.
+The exception being the subscriptions for premium themes, plugins and other web based services.
+Still, at the end of the day you’re not paying that much for these things.

 I get tired of people who expect this technology to run perfectly, and in this case a person who uses a free CMS, and a Free Plugin, then threatens to sue because they experience an issue.
 Threatening a lawsuit is ridiculous.